shiva396/plant-disease-pretrained-tflite-models/README.md

 ### Why Choose TensorFlow Lite Models?

 Easily ported with flutter applications.
-Built using (<a href = "teachablemachine.com">teachablemachine.com</a>)
+Built using (<a href = "https://teachablemachine.withgoogle.com/">Teachable Machine</a>)

-Our TensorFlow Lite models are optimized for mobile and edge devices, ensuring high performance even with limited resources.
+These TensorFlow Lite models are optimized for mobile and edge devices, ensuring high performance even with limited resources.
 Whether you're developing applications for agriculture, food processing, or research, our models provide a reliable solution.

-Feel free to explore and download the models that suit your needs.
-For any inquiries or support, please contact us through [Email](mailto:sit21cs163@sairamtap.edu.in).

 **Start building smarter applications with TensorFlow Lite ML models today!**